freebasic/fbfrog/readme.txt

   often it's just used for "better" performance anyways, not really needed.
 * Handling of #includes: If found but not inserted, then the #include statement should be preserved but renamed .h -> .bi.
 If not found, just remove it.
-  Move #includes to the top (out of the extern block)?
 * Beautify comments, e.g. for /**/ comments, remove the * at the start of each line if each line starts with that, etc.
 * Support dimension-less arrays with initializers: int a[] = {1, 2};